verbb/workflow/README.md

 ## Roadmap
 - Entry diffs to compare previous and submitted entries.
-- Setting specific (non Craft user) recipients for Publisher notifications.
+- Setting specific recipients for Publisher notifications - rather than entire Publisher group.
+- Better note-tracking per-version
+- Incorporate versions - tie each submission to a version

 ### Changelog